Wundowie charcoal iron and wood distillation plant: Enhancement and expansion

 The ore deposit at Wundowie was less extensive and more variable than initially thought and, from 1950, ore to mix with it was sourced from Koolyanobbing.
 By April 1951, the Board had decided to use Koolyanobbing ore exclusively; plant to process the ore was built at Koolyanobbing, from where it was sent by truck to Southern Cross where it was loaded onto trains.
 The Koolyanobbing ore had a significantly higher iron content.

 Iron pigs were originally cast in sand moulds.
-The consistency of the pig's size, weight, and silica content was improved when pig-casting machine was put into operation in 1952.
+The consistency of the pig's size, weight, and silica content was improved when a pig-casting machine was put into operation in 1952.

 Iron from the plant was used in the production of Chamberlain tractors.
 By 1955, the plant was having trouble fulfilling its orders.

 During the period from the 1953 election to the 1959 election, Bert Hawke—member for Northam, who had been a force behind the establishment of the plant—was the Premier of Western Australia, something that was a favourable circumstance for the expansion of the plant at Wundowie.
 During 1955, the board discussed expanding the plant with the premier, and cabinet approved the expansion of the industry in May 1956; £300,000 was allocated for the expansion, which consisted of two new retorts, a second blast furnace, and associated equipment.

 The second blast furnace entered service in early 1958 and the additional retorts were put into full operation in 1959.
 The production level for 1958/59 was 24,330 tons.
-In the following year, production levels had risen to 47,534 tons.
+In the following year, production rose to 47,534 tons.